ocean-perception/oplab_pipeline/README.md

 ## Usage ##

-auv_nav has 2 commands:
+auv_nav has 3commands:
-- `parse`, which reads raw data from multiple sensors and writes it in chornological order to a text file in an intermediate data format.
-There are 2 different intermediate formats to choose: "oplab" or "acfr"
+- `parse`, which reads raw data from multiple sensors and writes it in chornological order to a text file in an intermediate oplab data format.
 - `process`, which outputs previously parsed data in a format that the 3D mapping pipeline can read
+- `convert`, which converts previously parsed data to ACFR format at this moment.

 `auv_nav parse` usage:
 ```
-auv_nav parse [-h] [-f FORMAT] path
+auv_nav parse [-h] [-F] path

 positional arguments:
   path                  Folderpath where the (raw) input data is.
 Needs to be